zannx/ArcticC/README.md

 $ dotnet restore
 $ dotnet build
 ```
-Make sure that you are inside ArcticC folder in which is located the .sln file.
+Make sure that you are inside ArcticC folder in which is located the .sln file. <br>
 Then run the following dotnet commands written above. <br>
 Once you build it, inside console its going to be written the location of the folder which contains .exe file. <br>